HazeFaze/rsschool-cv/cv.md

 ***

 ## Achivments:
-### The first online institute of software testing
+### The First Online Institute of Software Testing
 ##### June 2021
 #### Best score from 50+ students